rackerlabs/design-system/_component_design/text-fields.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Prefixes and suffixes
-* Prefixes and suffixes can be used to clarify units or to add input in advance
+* Prefixes and suffixes can be used to clarify units or to add input in advance.
-* Prefixes are left justified in the text field; suffixes are right justified
+* Prefixes are left justified in the text field; suffixes are right justified.
 * Text fields can have both prefixes  and suffixes.